High Time (song)

 "High Time" is the third and final single from the 1983 album, Kilroy Was Here, by Styx.
 It reached number 48 on the US Billboard Hot 100 singles chart.

-In a 2009 interview, Dennis DeYoung revealed that "High Time" was released as the third single at the last minute by A&M Records.
-An expensive video for "Haven't We Been Here Before" was created but never was shown on MTV.
-Instead, Shaw wanted a live version of "Cold War" to be the third single.
+In a 2009 interview, Dennis DeYoung revealed that A&M Records released "High Time" as the third single at the last minute.
+An expensive video for "Haven't We Been Here Before?" was created but never was shown on MTV.
+Instead, Tommy Shaw wanted a live version of "Cold War" to be the third single.
 A&M Records finally released "High Time" as the single, with little promotion and no video.
-Its relative poor performance killed momentum on the "Kilroy" album.
+Its relative poor performance killed momentum on the Kilroy album.

 Cash Box called it a "preachy condemnation of morality mongers" and a "strong defense of freedom of expression."